B1u-e/B1u-e/README.md

 <h2 align="left" id="info">🧑‍💻 About Me:</h2>

 - I'm a passionate smart contract developer and a life-long learner, mainly focused on the develoment of decentralized applications in Solidity languages.
+- Passionating about vibe coding – creating, exploring, and building things I love.
+Learning new stacks, and turning ideas into real projects, step by step.
 - Exploring how to become a business development and operator in the crypto space to contribute to the community, as well as personal influence in web3.
-- Currently learning about Cross-chain Protocol, Layer 2, AI Agent, Rust, Solana and ...
+- Currently, I'm diving deeper into the Web3 world, learning about Cross-chain Protocol, Layer 2, AI Agent, Rust, Solana and ......

 ---